Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Experiments

-As described in Sec.~\ref{sec:ctrl}, ObjNet is trained so that the policy focuses on a specified RoI in the image.
-Thus, the area outside the RoI is masked out in the target image $I_G$ and predicted image $\hat{I}(i)$ in the loss function computation of Eq.~(\ref{eq:Ji}).
+As described in Sec.~\ref{sec:ctrl}, ObjNet was trained so that the policy focuses on a specified RoI in the image.
+Thus, the area outside the RoI was masked out in the target image $I_G$ and predicted image $\hat{I}(i)$ in the loss function computation of Eq.~(\ref{eq:Ji}).
 Fig.~\ref{fig:fine-mask} shows an example of the masked images.
-It is notable that even for EnvNet training (Fig.~\ref{fig:fine-mask} (a)), several regions are masked out: where arm robot itself will be shown, wheeled robot in GS dataset is shown, and outside fisheye image circle.
-These masks are employed to avoid the prediction disturbance by static objects fixed at camera's frame on training (wheeled) and runtime (arm robot).
-For the arm robot, we masked out the parts near the end effector, which are always in the image regardless of the robot pose.
-As shown in Fig.~\ref{fig:fine-mask} (b), only a rectangular RoI around the gripper in the front image is used for ObjNet training, where the object will be placed on the object reaching task.
-The back side image is completely masked out.
+It is noteworthy that even for EnvNet training (Fig.~\ref{fig:fine-mask} (a)), several regions were masked out: where the arm robot itself will be shown, the wheeled robot in GS dataset is shown, and outside fisheye image circle.
+These masks were employed to avoid the prediction disturbance by static objects fixed at camera's frame on training (wheeled) and runtime (arm robot).
+For the arm robot, we masked out the parts near the end-effector, which are always in the image regardless of the robot pose.
+As shown in Fig.~\ref{fig:fine-mask} (b), only a rectangular RoI around the gripper in the front image was used for ObjNet training, where the object will be placed on the object reaching task.
+The back-side image was completely masked out.